top of page

 History

-Pinecone syrup’s origin, as far as I can find, seems to be the Italian Alps.
-This region is part of the native range of Mugo pine, Pinus mugo, which is where to name Mugolio comes from.
+As far as I can find, pinecone syrup's origin seems to be the Italian Alps.
+This region is part of the native range of Mugo pine, Pinus mugo, where the name Mugolio comes from.
 Mugo refers to the tree, and olio means oil in Italian.
-The oil part of this is interesting to me because there’s another technique that parallels pinecone syrup called oleo saccharum, or oil sugar, in Latin.
-This method involves mixing citrus peel and sugar, which also results in a flavorful syrup!
-In Korea, a similar process is used with all sorts of fruits and vegetables to make a sweet syrup called Cheong.
+The oil part of this interests me because another technique parallels pinecone syrup called oleo saccharum, or oil sugar, in Latin.
+This method involves mixing citrus peel and sugar, resulting in a flavorful syrup!
+In Korea, a similar process is used with various fruits and vegetables to make a sweet syrup called Cheong.
 I am certain there are other examples from other countries, as well!
-In English, syrup simply refers to a viscous liquid made of sugar and water.
+In English, syrup is a viscous liquid made of sugar and water.
 For pinecone syrup, the water is coming from the cones themselves!

 Sustainability

-It’s important to remember that pine trees can be an important food source for wildlife, are slow growing, and don’t produce bumper crops of cones every year.
+It’s important to remember that pine trees can be an important food source for wildlife, are slow-growing, and don’t produce bumper crops of cones yearly.
 Some species take upwards of five years between every crop of cones!
-Keep all of these in mind as you harvest the green cones, and be sure to leave plenty for the critters and future forests.
+Remember all of these as you harvest the green cones and leave plenty for the critters and future forests.
 Only harvest cones from trees that have plenty of them, and always leave behind more than you take.
-If a branch has three or four cones, I may take one of those.
+If a branch has three or four cones, I may take one.
 Spread your harvest out over many trees through the population.
 And show reciprocity in whatever way feels right to you.
-Some people ask permission and give thanks, others pick up trash and care for the environment, and some even take time to remove invasive weeds if they see them growing in the area - could be bonus food!
+Some people ask permission and give thanks, others pick up trash and care for the environment, and some even take time to remove invasive weeds if they see them growing in the area - it could be bonus food!
 It’s easy to let the excitement overrule a sense of morality.
 I have been guilty of it in the past myself.

 Cones from piñon pine, Pinus edulis.